 Every day, 17 patients die on the transplant waitlist; 12 of them were waiting for a kidney.
-Of the over 100,000 patients on the wait list, only 22,817 received a kidney transplant in 2020.
-Patients wait an average of 3-5 years for a kidney transplant, but in some states the wait can be as long as 10 years.
+There are over 100,000 patients on the waitlist and 90,000 of them are waiting for a kidney.
+Unfortunately, only 24,000 people received a kidney transplant in 2021.
+Patients wait an average of 3-5 years for a deceased donor kidney transplant, but in some states the wait can be 10 years.
+A living donor transplant can occur in as little as 3-6 months.

-Transplant is the gold standard of care for kidney failure.
+Living donor transplant is the gold standard of care for kidney failure.
 It improves patient quality of life and extends life expectancy while also costing Medicare less than long-term dialysis.
 A transplant from a living donor has the best chance for long-term success.